remix-run/remix/.changeset/dev-server.md

 ---

-The ultimate solution here would be to implement _server-side_ HMR (not to be confused with the more popular client-side HMR).
+The ultimate solution for `--no-restart` would be for you to implement _server-side_ HMR for your app server.
+Note: server-side HMR is not to be confused with the client-side HMR provided by Remix.
 Then your app server could continuously update itself with new build with 0 downtime and without losing in-memory data that wasn't affected by the server changes.

-That's left as an exercise to the reader.
+This is left as an exercise to the reader.